genesisdayrit/generalized-scraper/README.md

 11. Generates a Python script based on the combined response.

 ### Error Handling
-HTMLChunkProcessor includes basic error handling for file operations and HTTP requests.
+Generalized Scraper includes basic error handling for file operations and HTTP requests.

 ## Usage
 1. Configure the environment variables in a `.env` file based on the provided `.env.example`.